softwareCompiler/webpack-angular-template/README.md

 # webpack-angular-template

 Create a webpack template project which supports AngularJS 1.5, ES6 with Babel, RxJS, and service worker for offline experience.
+This project mainly consists of two controllers, one Angular directive,  and the corresponding views.
 The compiled applicaiton can be dropped to an HTTP server and served at a predefined domain.

 <h3>Installation</h3>
 <i>git clone git@github.com:liyutech/webpack-angular-template</i>